stickz/Redstone/README.md

 The current stable build environment for this github is sourcemod 1.7 build 5294.

-Compile checks are run with sourcemod 1.8 dev to point out future issues.
+Compile checks are run with sourcemod sourcemod 1.9 build 6226 to point out future issues.

 Bugs/Issues with sourcemod can be fixed here https://github.com/alliedmodders/sourcemod